pierre-rouleau/pel/README.rst

     quickly access customization groups of Emacs built-in and external Emacs Lisp libraries even if they are not even loaded.

   - The **fast startup** mode.
-With it you can (achieve 0.1 second startup with over 230 external packages, see [#firefox]_).
-PEL does not support download and installation of new external packages in that mode but you can use all external packages you have already installed and Emacs starts faster.
-    PEL provides 2 commands to switch from one mode to the other.
+It can achieve 0.1 second startup with over 230 external packages, see [#quick]_.
+In fast startup you can use all external packages you have already installed in normal startup mode but now Emacs starts much faster.
+In fast startup PEL does not support download and installation of new external packages but just return to normal mode to do so.
+PEL provides 2 commands to switch modes:

     - The **pel-setup-fast** activates the fast startup mode.
 It bundles all external packages that use a single directory inside a single directory